Request Early Access Getting Started Guide

 Claude will give you an OAuth link.
 Click it, sign in with your Google account, and approve the permissions.
 This connects both Gmail and Google Calendar in one step.

-Important – we have not been officially approved by Google (in the works) – so you may get a page warning you and making sure you trust us.
-That’s ok.
-This is just temporary.
+Important – we haven’t been officially approved by Google yet (it’s in the works), so you may see a warning page asking you to confirm you trust the app.
+That’s temporary and expected.

-You can disconnect anytime by saying “Disconnect my Google account.”
+You can disconnect anytime by saying “Disconnect my Google account” or from the Settings page on the dashboard.

 Slack

 You’ll get an OAuth link to authorize MCProspero in your Slack workspace.
-Once connected, your agents can:
+Once connected, your agents can send messages and reply to threads, read channel history, list channels and users, and add reactions.

 GitHub